audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

   - gorillaz
   - lcd soundsystem
 featuredimage: article-images/statsioxide-250-featured-image.jpg
-featuredimageAlt: Artwork of Spotify as a musical meat grinder
+featuredimageAlt: Collage of the first 250 albums reviewed by Audioxide
 title: "Statsioxide: our first 250 reviews in numbers"
 summary: After six long, resolutely joyless years we passed another album review milestone.
 To celebrate here’s a look at some sweet, sweet data
 author: fred